 Today’s enterprises don’t just need to manage larger volumes of data—they need to generate greater insight from their existing data.

 PageRank (named after Google’s Larry Page) is one of the graph algorithms that measure the transitive influence of nodes in a graph.
-PageRank considers both the quality and the quantity of connections.
+PageRank considers both the quality and the number of connections.
 This guides an estimation of how important the object is.
-For example, having just a few highly influential Instagram beauty-bloggers following and recommending your hair-care product may increase sales far more than having large numbers of non-influencer followers.
+For example, having just a few highly influential Instagram beauty-bloggers following and recommending your hair-care product may increase sales for more than having large numbers of non-influencer followers.